ShivanganaRawat/Multimodal_Humour_Recognition/README.md

 <img src="/images/Flowchart.png" alt="flowchart" width="700"/>

-The results we have got with our multimodal representation(with any strategic fusion of modality representation) is as follows:
+The results we have got with our multimodal representation(without any strategic fusion of modality representation) is as follows:

 <img src="/images/results.png" alt="results" width="500" >